peanutprotocol/peanut-sdk/SOP.md

 -   change `const routerContractVersion = 'Rv4.2'`

 ## Adding a custom token

 1. Fill out `src/data/manualTokenDetails.json` with the token details
 2. run `fillTokenDetails.py`
 3. release

+## Running devnet tests

+1. Install tenderly cli
+2. Type `tenderly login` in the terminal
+3. Choose "Access key" option
+4. Enter the key.
+Find it in the peanut's notion in the tools section or ask @nebolax.
+5. Ready!
+Develop & run devnet tests the way you normally do it 🥜